KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - audio_waveform_filter
     - Audio Effect
     - Audio
-    - An audio visualization filter that draws an audio waveform on the image. (audiowaveform)
+    - An audio visualization filter that draws an audio waveform on the image (audiowaveform)
   * - audiomap
     - Audio Effect
     - Audio